 John Terzaken, Global Co-Chair of Simpson Thacher's Antitrust and Trade Regulation Practice, is the Co-Editor of The Cartels and Leniency Review.
-The eighth edition, now available online, is a reference on cartel enforcement regimes of the world's principal competition authorities, and seeks to provide both breadth of coverage and analytical depth for practitioners who may find themselves on the front line of a government inquiry or an internal investigation.
-The book brings together leading competition lawyers from 26 jurisdictions to address an issue of growing importance to large corporations, their managers and their lawyers: the potential liability, both civil and criminal, that may arise from unlawful agreements with competitors as to price, markets or output.
+The tenth edition, which is now available online, is a leading reference on the laws and policies aimed at combating cartel activity from the world's principal competition authorities.
+It brings together leading competition lawyers from 25 jurisdictions to address an issue of growing importance to large corporations, their managers and their lawyers: the potential liability, both civil and criminal, that may arise from unlawful agreements with competitors as to price, markets or output.
+The book seeks to provide both breadth of coverage and analytical depth for practitioners and corporates alike who may find themselves on the front line of a government inquiry or an internal investigation into suspect practices.
+It further addresses emerging issues surrounding unlawful agreements with competitors and analyzes recent enforcement trends and regulatory changes.